ponylang/pony-patterns/creation/supply-chain.md

 end
 ```

-And even if there was, we want to fail on initilization, not lazily at some unknown time in the future.
+And even if there was, we want to fail on initialization, not lazily at some unknown time in the future.

 ## Solution